CLV Nexans Aurora offshore installation OW horizontal

 Nexans: Electrifying the future

-The DP3 vessels are 149.9 m long and 31 m wide and developed for work in the offshore renewables market, installing subsea cables, including cables connecting offshore wind farms to the grid and interconnector systems.
+The DP3 sister vessels for Nexans are 149.9 m long and 31 m wide and developed for work in the offshore renewables market, installing subsea cables, including cables connecting offshore wind farms to the grid and interconnector systems.
 Operational tasks include power cable and umbilical laying, bundle laying, cable jointing and repair, cable system protection and trenching.

 Sister vessels